jwcobb/ticketevolution-php-dataloaders/README.md

 4. Once you have Composer installed simply `cd` to your directory for this project and execute `composer install`

+5. Run the SQL in `/scripts` starting with `create_tables.mysql` and then running any additional scripts in chronological order by the date in the filename.

 ## LICENSE
 The files in this archive are released under the BSD 3-Clause License.
 You can find a copy of this license in `LICENSE.txt`.